victorbecerragit/argo-minio/Policy-Management/README.md

 # PolicyBinding Integration Guide for MinIO Tenant Helm Charts

+The solution addresses the current limitation of MinIO operator not supporting direct policy configuration (Minio PBAC) in Helm values while providing a robust, scalable, and maintainable approach to policy management in production environments.

 ## Overview

 This guide demonstrates how to integrate **PolicyBinding** resources directly into your MinIO tenant Helm chart templates.
 This approach provides declarative policy management using Kubernetes-native resources while leveraging the MinIO Operator's STS (Security Token Service) capabilities.